-In the paper, we will focus on the communication cost (or simply the cost) while ignoring the memory requirements and running times at each site.
-In particular, we will assume that each site can remember the exact counts of all the items it has received so far.
-This is, however, mainly for convenience of presentation.
+In this paper we will focus on the communication cost (or simply the cost) while ignoring the memory requirements and running times at the sites as well as the coordinator.
+In particular, we will assume that each site can remember the exact counts of all the items it has received.
+This is, however, mainly for the convenience of presentation.
 All our algorithms can be in fact implemented both space- and time-efficiently.
-The observation is that, instead of remembering the exact counts, it is sufficient for a site to maintain the $\Theta(\epsilon)$ -approximations of these counts.
-We will address this issue after describing the respective algorithms that assume exact counts.
+The observation is that instead of remembering the exact counts, it is sufficient for a site to maintain the $\Theta(\epsilon)$ -approximations for these counts.
+Correspondingly we just need to modify the constants in our algorithms appropriately.